ethereum/ethereum-org-website/design-principles.md

 The website should function like a good story.
 Visitors are on a journey, and the content you contribute is a part of that.
 Your contributions should fit within a clear narrative: one with a beginning (introduction/entry point), middle (set of learnings and insights), and end (a link(s) to relevant resources, or next steps).

 - **Hierarchical**: A clear, hierarchically structured information architecture helps visitors to [ethereum.org](http://ethereum.org) navigate the site "as a story" as they seek to achieve their goals.
-- **A Stepping Stone:** We don’t want to replace or become a substitute for the incredible resources that already exist.
-We’re a stepping stone - people come looking for an answer.
-We give an answer & provide trustworthy next steps.
+- **A Stepping Stone:** We're a stepping stone for people come looking for an answer.
+We don't want to replace or become a substitute for the many resources that already exist.
+We give an answer & provide reliable next steps.

 User Journeys • Content